 Access to your information held by the CCG

-Under the Data Protection Act 2018 and the General Data Protection Regulations, members of the public have the right to view, request and receive a copy of information held that about them, with some exceptions.
+Under the Data Protection Act 2018 and the UK General Data Protection Regulations, members of the public have the right to view, request and receive a copy of information held that about them, with some exceptions.
 You do not need to give a reason to see your information and in most cases the CCG wouldn’t charge a fee to comply with a subject access request.
 However, North Central London CCG can charge a “reasonable fee” for the administrative costs of complying with the request if:

 - it is manifestly unfounded or excessive; or

 - in individual requests further copies of their data following a request.

 This right can be exercised via submission of a Subject Access Request (SAR) to North Central London CCG.
 To make a SAR, please contact:

 NCL Information Governance Team

-Note: In order to deal with a SAR, North Central London CCG will need to share information with the North East London Commissioning Support Unit (NELCSU).
+Note: in order to deal with a SAR, North Central London CCG will need to share information with NHS London Shared Services.